 Even if you’re staying in other towns for part of your trip, I recommend staying in San Pedro for at least one night.

-San Pedro is the town with the majority of the nightlife, and it is definitely the most fun.
+San Pedro is the town with the majority of the nightlife and it is definitely one the most fun parts of the lake.

-Additionally, it is one of the largest town on Lake Atitlan, and it is accessible by car.
+Additionally, it is one of the largest towns on Lake Atitlan and it is accessible by car.
 In San Pedro there are tons of restaurants and shops – and it is a major hub for activities and day trips.

 8: Pack warm clothes

-I visited Lake Atitlan in mid-March, and the temperature varied greatly throughout the day.
+I’ve visited Lake Atitlan in both Spring and Fall.
+In both seasons, the temperature varied quite a bit throughout the day.

 9: Pack light